TheOdinProject/curriculum/html_css/implementing_accessibility.md

 * Text that is part of a logo or brand name.

 [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) is a fantastic tool for checking the contrast ratio.
 The page also has a link for a link contrast checker, which goes over what the contrast ratio should be if a text link isn't underlined (its default style).

+You can also check the contrast ratio of the text within an element using your browser's dev tools.
+In **Chrome**, you would click the "element picker" tool in the Elements tab, then hover over an element on the web page.
+You can do the same thing in **Firefox**, except you have to click the "accessible object picker" tool in the Accessibility tab instead.

 #### Conveying Information